COVID-19 Contracts for Diverse Media Messaging and Community Outreach

 COVID-19 Diverse Media Requests for Services

-These Request for Services asked vendors to propose a plan for media services to help MDH in getting culturally relevant, linguistically appropriate, accurate, and timely messages related to COVID-19 to communities of color, American Indian communities, and LGBTQ communities in Minnesota.
+These Requests for Services asked vendors to propose a plan for media services to help MDH in getting culturally relevant, linguistically appropriate, accurate, and timely messages related to COVID-19 to communities of color, American Indian communities, and LGBTQ communities in Minnesota.
 Media services include formats such as online and social media, radio, television and print.
 Vendors were encouraged to use methods that are adaptable to quickly changing information and explore alternative methods of communication that are effective while people maintain social distancing.

 - Request for Services issued in April 2020 ($670,000 in funding distributed to 18 vendors)